why you feel sick after a massage

 Consider taking an over-the-counter anti-nausea medication before your massage.

-If you know you tend to feel sick after massages, you may want to consider taking an anti-nausea medication (such as meclizine or dimenhydrinate) before your appointment.
-This can help to prevent nausea and other digestive issues.
+If you tend to feel sick after massages, think about taking an anti-nausea medication.
+Options like meclizine or dimenhydrinate can help prevent nausea and other stomach problems.

 Is Massage-Induced Nausea Something to Worry About?